boots-edu/textbook/source/text/13-Recursion/trees.md

 ## An Object Oriented Tree
 This is nice, but it is NOT very object oriented.

-A tree node should encapsulate the things we can do to a tree so we won’t need external methods.
+A tree node should encapsulate the things we can do to a tree so we won't need external methods.
 For our implementation of insert, it is pretty straight forward.
 We just remove the tree parameter, and instead call the member method on the appropriate subtree which is not null since we already checked that.